Minimal ends in H2xR with finite total curvature and a Schoen type theorem: Abstract

 \section{Abstract}

-In this paper we prove that a complete minimal surface immersed in $\hi2 \times \R,$ with finite total curvature and two ends, each one asymptotic to a vertical geodesic plane, must be a model surface.
+In this paper we prove that a complete minimal surface immersed in $\hi2 \times \R,$ with finite total curvature and two ends, each one asymptotic to a vertical geodesic plane, must be a horizontal catenoid.
 Moreover, we give a geometric description of minimal ends of finite total curvature in $\hi2 \times \R$.
+We also prove that a minimal complete end $E$ with finite total curvature is properly immersed and that the Gaussian curvature of $E$ is locally bounded in terms of the geodesic distance to its boundary.